 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.

-13 June 2017 for August 2017 entry; 1 November 2017 for January 2018 entry.
-Applicants should apply as early as possible in order to make appropriate travel and visa arrangements to attend the residential study week in St Andrews which begins each module.
+13 June 2018 for September 2018 entry; 1 November 2018 for January 2019 entry.
+Applicants should apply as early as possible to be eligible for certain scholarships and for international visa purposes.

 - sample of academic work (2,000 words)

 - letter of intent (200 to 300 words)

 - two original signed references (academic or professional)